cutright/DVH-Analytics-Bokeh/README.md

 All doses are in Gy.
 All volumes are in cm^3.
-All data is populated from a combination of DICOM RT strucutre and dose files using dicompyler code.
+All data is populated from a combination of DICOM RT strucutre and dose files using dicompyler and pydicom code.
 VolumeString is a comma separated value string, when parsed generates a vector for the DVH y-values.
 The x-values are to be generated as a vector of equal length to the y-axis with equally spaced values based on the DoseBinSize (e.g., VolumeString = '100,100,90,50,20,0' and DoseBinSize = 1.0 then x-axis vector would equal [0.5 1.5 2.5 3.5 4.5 5.5]).

 ### Code organization